-To keep things simple for everyone, the menu will be slightly reduced from what you may normally see at fair.
+To keep things simple for everyone, the menu will be slightly reduced from what you may normally see at the fair.
 The beloved swirl cone will be on the menu, along with chocolate and vanilla cones in regular and waffle cone options.
-Five shake flavors are also on the menu: Oreo, Marionberry, Strawberry, Chocolate and Vanilla.
+Five shake flavors are also on the menu: Oreo, Marionberry, Strawberry, Chocolate, and Vanilla.

-“Wilco saw this as a great opportunity to offer 4-H and FFA students, their families and advisors a small piece of fair this summer, with so many fairs and festivals being canceled this year due to COVID-19,” said Jake Wilson, Director of Marketing & eCommerce for Wilco Farm Stores.
+“Wilco saw this as a great opportunity to offer 4-H and FFA students, their families, and advisors a small piece of fair this summer, with so many fairs and festivals being canceled this year due to COVID-19,” said Jake Wilson, Director of Marketing & eCommerce for Wilco Farm Stores.
 “We know it doesn’t make up for the loss of their fair experience, but we hope the Red Barn on Wheels adds a little perk over the weekends that the fairs would’ve been taking place,” Wilson added.

 The safety of customers and volunteers is a top priority, all recommended CDC sanitation protocols will be implemented, including face coverings for all volunteers and 6-foot social distancing guidelines.